jmfriedt/gr-rpitx/README.md

 # Compiling

+We assumed ``librpitx`` to have been compiled and installed, most probably on the cross-compilation framework Buildroot as described at

 See ``examples/README`` on the ``cmake`` command to run in the ``build_RP`` directory for compiling and linking gr-rpitx with Buildroot supporting GNU Radio (configuration files for RPi3 and RPi4 are for example found in the ``configs`` directory